 Lesson learned: The collective energy of people uniting together to give is powerful and should remain at the forefront of the process.

 4. Create a buzz.

 Doing something out of the ordinary, such as working with celebrities and A-list talent, especially not for profit, will create a buzz.
 It’s a special story to talk about that people often share on their own accord without prompting.
 Therefore, it’s important to prepare what “the story” is in advance.
 What is the mission, how is it accomplished, and what is the point of difference?
 The mission for us was to recreate the Meghan Trainor music video for a 7-year-old girl to help her healing process.
 We accomplished our mission by banning together a large volunteer community of production experts.
 The point of difference was that Meghan Trainor got involved and the original director volunteered to direct it.
 That was our story and Extra TV liked it enough to feature it on their nationally syndicated show, creating good press for everyone involved.
-It made Isabel feel like a star, the director and Meghan received kudos in the entertainment world, our studio in Scottsdale got a shout out, and all the crew can add this to their reel/resume.
+It made Isabel feel like a star, the director and Meghan received kudos in the entertainment world, our film studio in Arizona got a shout out, and all the crew can add this to their reel/resume.